-- 9.5 The term "conditions of implementation", which is not defined by the Convention, is to be understood in quite a broad sense.
-Conditions of implementation cover the steps, if any, to be taken in order to give effect to a measure, the essence of which should not be interfered with.
-For instance, it could be that the implementation of a measure of protection (e.g., a guardian exercising the powers conferred to them by signing a contract regarding a property on behalf of the adult who they represent) is subject to authorisation by a judge in the new State of habitual residence.
-This is a condition of implementation which must be complied with. - Example 9.D An adult is habitually resident in Contracting Party A and a guardian is appointed there to represent them in financial and property matters.
+to be taken in order to give effect to a measure, the essence of which should not be interfered with.
+317

+An adult is habitually resident in Contracting Party A and a guardian is appointed there to represent them in financial and property matters.
 The adult and their siblings inherit a summer cottage which is situated in Contracting Party B. The guardian and the adult's siblings agree that the cottage should be sold to one of the guardian's children.
 They also agree that the price should be 50% below market value to keep ownership of the property within the family.
-Depending on the domestic laws of Contracting Party B, this could give rise to several problems: - According to the laws of Contracting Party B, the sale is subject to authorisation by the competent authorities of that State.
-Even if the law of Contracting Party A does not require this authorisation, it is necessary to apply the law of Contracting Party B. - Conflict of interests.
-The guardian of the adult, appointed in Contracting Party A, contemplates selling immoveable property owned by the adult in Contracting Party B. The intended buyer is the spouse of the guardian.
+Depending on the domestic laws of Contracting Party B, this could give rise to several problems:

+- According to the laws of Contracting Party B, the sale is subject to authorisation by the competent authorities of that State.
+Even if the law of Contracting Party A does not require this authorisation, it is necessary to apply the law of Contracting Party B.318 - Conflict of interests.
+The guardian of the adult, appointed in Contracting Party A, contemplates selling immoveable property owned by the adult in Contracting Party B. The intended buyers is-are the spouse-children of the guardian.
 According to the law of Contracting Party B transactions involving a potential conflict of interests, such as this, require prior judicial authorisation and / or the appointment of an ad hoc attorney who would act on behalf of the adult instead of the guardian.
 Such requirements amount to conditions of implementation within the meaning of Article 14.
-They must accordingly be fulfilled no matter whether the law of Contracting Party A provides otherwise.
+They must accordingly be fulfilled no matter whether the law of Contracting Party A provides otherwise. - The sale of the property at 50% below market value can be considered a donation.
+The domestic law of Contracting Party B could forbid a guardian from donating the property of the adult under their responsibility.